nnirror/facet/README.md

 The `facet_param` object outputs a signal, so you will need to use `snapshot~` if you want to use a number instead of a signal.
 Other than that, you can just connect it to whatever you want!

-In some cases it might also be helpful to use a `slide~` or `rampsmooth~` object after the `facet_param` object, since the output from Facet is not smoothed at all, which can produce audible clicks when modulating certain parameters like gain, filter cutoff, etc.
+In some cases it might also be helpful to use a `slide~` or `rampsmooth~` object after the `facet_param` object, since the output from Facet is not smoothed at all, which can produce audible clicks when modulating certain parameters like gain, filter cutoff, etc. You might also want to put a `clip~` object to prevent the possibility of accidentally sending numbers much larger or smaller than what you were expecting.

+Then open the Facet application in your browser, run commands to the destinations / properties you've built in Max, and voila!